+In order to minimise the time to reselect a PLMN after loosing coverage of the selected PLMN, the UE may at any time search for other PLMNs and maintain knowledge of the channels appropriate to attempt access to them.

+NOTE 3a: This may be appropriate for a UE with multiple receivers that is in E-UTRA/NR RRC Connected state.
+The UE implementation is not intended to be specified, but ought to be aware that many operators use network sharing or base station site sharing (especially in rural areas near the edge of coverage) and hence coverage might be lost on multiple operators at nearly the same time.

 In the case of a UE receiving an eMBMS transport service when in idle mode, the UE may postpone the higher priority PLMN search and any reselection attempt until the eMBMS transport service has finished or been stopped.

 The interval between attempts shall be stored in the SIM/USIM.